Skip to content

 • Thread exhaustion

-To identify the source of the CPU usage in your Amazon RDS for SQL Server instance, use the following tools:
+To identify the source of high CPU utilization for your Amazon RDS for SQL Server instance, use the following tools:

-After you identify the source, you can analyze and optimize your workload to reduce CPU usage.
+After you identify the source, you can analyze and optimize your workload to reduce high CPU utilization.

 Resolution